microsoft/NimbusML/src/python/docs/sphinx/concepts/columns.rst

 ``transform()`` and ``fit_transform()`` methods of trainers and transforms.
 By default, all columns are transformed equally.

-``nimbusml`` additionally provides a syntax to transform only a subset of columns.
+NimbusML additionally provides a syntax to transform only a subset of columns.
 This is a useful feature for many transforms, especially when the dataset containts columns of mixed types.
 For example, a dataset with both numeric features and free text features.
 Similarly for trainers, the concept of :ref:`roles` provides a mechanism to select which columns to use as labels and features.